Zhang-Wen-chao/Life-Experiment-Guide/to-do-list.md

 # Professor Gao said I don't work hard
 ## last week
-1. Monday (May 29th, 2023):
-   - Attend Ant Interview.
-   - Prepare your final cheet sheet.
-2. Tuesday (May 30th, 2023):
-   - Prepare your final cheet sheet.
-   - My thinking really took another major shift.
-I won't write what exactly it is.
-But it will be implemented in my actions.
-   - chat with sheng brother, zhao sister.
-3. Wednesday (May 31st, 2023):
-   - Prepare your final cheet sheet.
-4. Thursday (June 1st, 2023):
-   - Read the article given by Mr. Gao.
-   - Take the algorithm test
-   - Watch Inuyasha anime
-5. Friday (June 2nd, 2023):
-   - Watch Inuyasha anime
-   - Reject Jinshida HR's Chinese resume request
-6. Saturday (June 3rd, 2023):
-   - Accompany Senior Sister Shao to play in Shanghai
-7. Sunday (June 4th, 2023):
-   - Accompany Senior Sister Shao to play in Wuxi
-   - complete oj
-## this week
 1. Monday (June 5th, 2023):
    - I watched the video explanation of the history of the Jin Dynasty.
    - Wang, a student from the School of Life Sciences, came to guide the work.